 StoryBoard is run by Byron Writers Festival, a non-profit member organisation in Northern NSW that has presented a year-round program of workshops and events, and an annual festival for more than 20 years.

-Byron Writers Festival creates and encourages a community of readers, writers and storytellers by inspiring, nourishing, connecting and surprising our members and audiences.
+Byron Writers Festival creates and encourages a community of readers, writers and storytellers, our members and audiences with integrity, respect, connection, creativity and adventure.

 StoryBoard is Byron Writers Festival’s major program for reaching school aged children.
 StoryBoard is overseen by the StoryBoard Creative Collective, who are a subcommittee of the Byron Writers Festival Board.